awsdocs/amazon-eks-user-guide/doc_source/launch-windows-workers.md

 **Important**
 Amazon EKS worker nodes are standard Amazon EC2 instances, and you are billed for them based on normal Amazon EC2 prices\.
 For more information, see [Amazon EC2 Pricing](https://aws.amazon.com/ec2/pricing/)\.

-You must also enable Windows support for your cluster before you launch a Windows worker node group\.
+You must enable Windows support for your cluster and we recommend that you review important considerations before you launch a Windows worker node group\.
 For more information, see [Enabling Windows Support](windows-support.md#enable-windows-support)\.

 Choose the tab below that corresponds to your desired worker node creation method: